djaus2/linksprite.bargraph.rpipico/README.md

 ## Footnote

-Turns out the Linksprite Bargraph is a complete clone of the Grove Bargraph.
+Turns out the LinkSprite Bargraph is a complete clone of the Grove Bargraph.
 So you can install the [Grove Bargraph](https://wiki.seeedstudio.com/Grove-LED_Bar/) library and use it with the Linksprite Bargraph.
 Library source: [github/Seeed-Studio/Grove_LED_Bar/](https://github.com/Seeed-Studio/Grove_LED_Bar)